Calendar Views | FieldCamp

 | Resource | Comparing two or three technicians side by side | Vertical columns — one per technician |

-| Map | Geographic planning and route awareness | Job pins on Google Maps with technician locations |
+| Map | Geographic planning and route awareness | Job pins on Google Maps with technician start locations and optimized routes |

 Calendar View